 Faculty and staff

-- Fuqua School of Business: Students within Fuqua are provided with Duke Exchange accounts.
-Learn how to set up your Duke Exchange account or get answers to some FAQs.
+- Fuqua School of Business: Students within Fuqua are provided with Office 365 accounts.
+Learn how how to set up your Duke Office 365 account or get answers to some FAQs.

-- Nicholas School of the Environment: Students within the Nicholas School are provided with Duke Exchange accounts.
-Learn how to set up your Duke Exchange account or get answers to some FAQs.
+- Nicholas School of the Environment: Students within the Nicholas School are provided with Office 365 accounts.
+Learn how to set up your Duke Office 365 account or get answers to some FAQs.